Practical Chinese (Mandarin) idioms that people actually use, all the time

 |To add fuel to the fire||火上加油||huǒ shàng jiā yóu|

 |To cast pearls before swine (lit: to play piano for cows)||对牛弹琴||duì niú tán qín|

 |Good mixed in with the bad (lit: dragons and fish mixed together)||鱼龙混杂||yú lóng hùn zá|

 |Very crowded (lit: people mountain, people see)||人山人海||rén shān rén hǎi|

 See also: Chinese Idioms that Teach You about China.
 These are more complicated — but elegant — idioms that are rich with Chinese history and culture.
 And still used often 😉

 - Idiom: 好久不见！ (hǎo jiǔ bú jiàn)

 Most Chinese students learn it within a week of starting to learn Chinese.
 I just love that it was translated directly to English without the grammar even being modified.

-There’s one more common one line this… read on to see.
+There’s one more common literally translated idiom like this… read on to see.